-On 26 August 2014 the Authority purchased a piece of land at Alsager, on which to build a Fire Station, at a cost of £80k plus fees.
+On the 28 August 2015 the Authority purchased land where the new Penketh fire station is to be built, at a cost of £210k plus fees.

-Whilst the items above provide information which is relevant to the Authority's financial position at 31 March 2014, the nature and timing of the activities which gave rise to them mean that no adjustment to the accounts is necessary.
+Whilst the item above provide information which is relevant to the Authority's financial position at 31 March 2015, the nature and timing of the activities which gave rise to them mean that no adjustment to the accounts is necessary.